json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/hooks.md

         _context = context;
     }

-    public override IEnumerable<Article> BeforeUpdate(IEntityDiff<Article> entityDiff, ResourcePipeline pipeline) {
+    public override IEnumerable<Article> BeforeUpdate(IResourceDiff<Article> entityDiff, ResourcePipeline pipeline) {
         // PropertyGetter is a helper class that takes care of accessing the values on an instance of Article using reflection. var getter = new PropertyGetter<Article>();

-        // EntityDiff<T> is a class that is like a list that contains EntityDiffPair<T> elements foreach (EntityDiffPair<Article> affected in entityDiff)
+        // ResourceDiff<T> is a class that is like a list that contains ResourceDiffPair<T> elements foreach (ResourceDiffPair<Article> affected in entityDiff)
         {
             var currentDatabaseState = affected.DatabaseValue; // the current state in the database var proposedValueFromRequest = affected.Entity; // the value from the request